Blue Mountain Chamber Music Festival

 What have parents said about the camp?

-“My daughter attended the inaugural summer camp session in 2003 and loved every minute of it!
+“My daughter attended camp and loved every minute of it!
 The balance between theory and performance practices leading up to her solo and chamber recitals during the last week of camp was perfect for her.
 The entire experience carried over very smoothly to her school year music program at Westminster Conservatory in Princeton where she now regularly plays with a chamber ensemble.
-Beyond that, she has made lasting friendships with her campmates, whom she looks forward to seeing and playing with again during the 2005 Festival.” -- Robin Fried
+Beyond that, she has made lasting friendships with her campmates, whom she looks forward to seeing and playing with again.” -- Robin Fried

 What performances can I expect my child to participate in during the camp?